api-platform/docs/core/serialization.md

             - { name: 'serializer.normalizer', priority: 64 }
 ```

-The Normalizer class is a bit harder to understand because it has to be aware of the Serializer instance itself to pass on the object to normalize to the other normalizer once it added the groups and at the same time it has to make sure, there's no recursion.
+The Normalizer class is a bit harder to understand because it has to make sure there's no recursion.
+To do so, it has to be aware of the Serializer instance itself to pass on the object to normalize to the other normalizers once it added the groups.
 Here's how this could look like:

 ```php
 <?php